SkylineCommunications/dataminer-docs/connector-help/connector_help/Castlerock_SNMPc.md

 ### Incoming trap format

-The traps collected by this driver need to have a particular format for the driver to be able to process them.
+The traps collected by this connector need to have a particular format for the connector to be able to process them.
 In the trap structure illustrated below, items indicated in green are of particular importance for trap processing.

 - Timestamp: Provided by the Castlerock SNMPc